Ken Huckaby

-Kenneth Paul Huckaby (born January 27, 1971) is an American former professional baseball catcher, and minor league coach.
+Kenneth Paul Huckaby (born January 27, 1971) is an American professional baseball coach and former catcher who is currently the manager for the Lake Country DockHounds of the American Association of Professional Baseball.
 Huckaby attended Manteca High School, and played in Major League Baseball (MLB) for the Arizona Diamondbacks, Toronto Blue Jays, Texas Rangers, Baltimore Orioles, and Boston Red Sox over his 6-year career.

 Playing career

 2002–2005

 A competent defensive replacement with a strong throwing arm, his most productive season came in 2002 with Toronto, when he posted career-highs in batting average (.245), home runs (3), RBI (22) and games (88).